 Shawnee Mission, the second unofficial territorial capital

-The Bogus Legislature reconvened at the Shawnee Methodist Mission on July 16.
+The Bogus Legislature reconvened at the Shawnee Methodist Mission in Johnson County on July 16.
 They adopted the harsh Missouri slavery laws.
 And, on August 8, they chose Lecompton as the permanent Kansas territorial capital.
 Eight days later, Pierce dismissed Reeder at the Legislature’s request.
+Lecompton remained the capital until 1861.

 Reeder refused to go quietly.
 Instead, he helped lead the free-staters.
 They formed an opposition government.

-Visiting the Kansas Territorial Capital Trail: The Shawnee Indian Mission in Fairway is now a state historic site.
+How to visit the Kansas Territorial Capital Trail: The Shawnee Indian Mission in Fairway is now a state historic site.
+Kansas State Historical Society buildings are closed on state holidays.

 Lecompton began functioning as the Kansas territorial capital on October 20, 1856.
 However, the free-staters rejected the new capital location.
 Thus, they decided to form a government in Topeka.
-They wrote a constitution and held an election.
-The free-state voters approved their constitution and elected state officers, including Gov. Charles Robinson.
+The Topekans wrote a constitution and held an election.
+The free-state voters approved their constitution and then elected state officers, including Gov. Charles Robinson.

 Despite the free-state concerns, the national government opposed the Topekans.
 On January 24, 1856, Pierce said the Topeka government was in rebellion.
 Five years before the Civil War started, two rival governments fought for state control.

-Six months later, Congress rejected the proposed Topeka Constitution.
+Six months later, the United States Congress rejected the proposed Topeka Constitution.
 The House had approved it, but the Senate rejected it by two votes.

-On Independence Day 1856, Col. Edwin Sumner led his troopers into Topeka.
-He intended to disperse the illegal Legislature.
+Pierce ordered Fort Leavenworth soldiers to suppress the Topeka government.
+On Independence Day 1856, Col. Edwin Sumner led his troopers and a pair of cannons into Topeka to disperse the illegal Legislature.
 He called his responsibility “the most painful duty of my life.”
+The Civil War nearly started in 1856, but Sumner’s calm demeanor convinced the lawmakers to disperse without further coercion.

 How to visit the Kansas Territorial Capital Trail: Topeka’s Constitution Hall is under restoration.
 A mural at the side depicts the dispersal.